 As far as the spice ingredients are concerned, cinnamon and ground cloves dominate the taste.
-As far as cinnamon goes, not all cinnamon is created equal.
+Now, let me tell you a little tip about cinnamon: not all cinnamon is created equal!
 My husband and I like to use Vietnamese cinnamon that we purchase at Penzey’s, a spice store that sells high quality spices.
 You can buy their spices online at www.penzeys.com if there isn’t a store in your area.
 The reason why we like this cinnamon so much is because it has a very sweet taste; not the “atomic fireball” cinnamon bite that one encounters often on some of the more common brands.

 Cinnamon Snaps go great with coffee or tea, whichever you prefer.
 They are crunchy, flavorful and simply delicious.
 Did I say you can dunk them in a glass of milk?
 If not, by all means do.
 Cinnamon Snaps are delicious this way too!

 Here is a 100+ year old fashioned family recipe for cinnamon snaps.
 You love this molasses spice cookie with a nice crunch!
 These are very similar to ginger snaps so if you are a cinnamon fan and not so much for ginger this is the cookie for you!
 Dunk these in your tea, so good!

 - 1 cup butter softened

 - 1 cup sugar